alibabacloud-labs/solution-cloud-native-web-hosting/README.md

 ![image.png](https://github.com/alibabacloud-labs/solution-cloud-native-wordpress/raw/main/images/step5_23.png)

-- Verify that the statuses of SLB and the backend servers are **Normal**.
-2 new ECS servers were scaled out by auto scaling service and attached to SLB instance for load balancing.
+- After for a while, verify that the statuses of SLB and the backend servers are **Normal**.
+1 new ECS server were scaled out by auto scaling service and attached to SLB instance for load balancing.

 ![image.png](https://github.com/alibabacloud-labs/solution-cloud-native-wordpress/raw/main/images/step5_24.png)